Out Under the Stars: Our Sleepover Season

 Does the word sleepover strike fear into your bones?
 Does it conjure up thoughts of all night policing, overexcited kids, and noise until the early hours?
 Or does it make you come alive with delicious thoughts of midnight feasts and pillow fights?

 Well, our sleepover season may well have sleepless nights.
 And we might slip in a few midnight feasts.
 But pillow fights aren’t an option.
 Because we won’t have any pillows.
 Or a tent.
-We plan to sleep in a range of different wild places, with just bivi bags to keep us warm.
+We plan to sleep in a range of different wild places, with just bivi bags (or it is bivvy bags?) to keep us warm.

 What do we know about bivvying?